Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale

-The pursuit of more powerful large language models~\cite{gpt4,deepseekmoe,claude3,qwen2,gemini,mistral,touvronLLaMAOpen,touvronLlama2,dubeyLlama3,llama3-1} has sparked an intense competition between leading corporations.
-Referring to the software-hardware stack for training LLMs in \autoref{fig:training-stack}, we delve into how LLMs are reshaping corresponding teams.
+Referring to the software-hardware stack in \autoref{fig:training-stack}, we delve into how LLMs are reshaping teams in leading corporations.

 \paragraph{Advancing of LLM applications.} With the advancing of LLM algorithms~\cite{deepseekmoe}, LLMs excel not just in natural language understanding, but also in tackling advanced tasks such as multimodal tasks ~\cite{vit,sora}, reasoning tasks~\cite{openaio1,rstar}.
 For instance, customer service teams fine-tune LLMs to develop chatbots that generate accurate responses to complicated questions.
-Similarly, product development teams leverage multimodal LLMs to generate comprehensive product descriptions by integrating diverse inputs, such as product images and textual data.
-Consequently, different algorithm teams continue to innovate LLM models~\cite{touvronLLaMAOpen,touvronLlama2,dubeyLlama3,llama3-1,deepseekmoe,lepikhinGshardScaling,mixtralmoe,geminimoe,palm,fedusSwitchTransformers,shengHybridFlowFlexible,zhongRLHFuseEfficient} tailored for diverse application scenarios.
+Similarly, product development teams leverage multimodal LLMs to generate comprehensive product descriptions by integrating inputs, such as product images and textual data.
+Consequently, different algorithm teams continue to innovate LLM models tailored for diverse application scenarios.

 \paragraph{Advancing of training cluster.} Training these LLMs is computationally intensive, requiring large-scale GPU clusters of thousand-plus scale~\cite{llama3-1}.
 Therefore, leading corporations are continuously investing in large training clusters powered by state-of-the-art hardware~\cite{xai_colossus_training_cluster,meta_ai_training_infrastructure}.
 These clusters not only expand in scale but also incorporate the latest GPUs~\cite{nvidia_ampere_architecture,nvidia_hopper_architecture} with higher computational performance and advanced interconnect~\cite{nvidia_nvswitch,nvidia_nvl72}.
 Efficient operation of these large-scale clusters is critical to the corporations, which requires the operations team to ensure uninterrupted training performance.
-Its responsibilities include job scheduling, driver updates, hardware maintenance, etc.